csc-training/elements-of-hpc/supercomputer/cloud_vs_traditional.md

 At the same time, setting up virtual machines requires some knowledge of installing and maintaining operating systems and software.

-Flavors of cloud: SaaS, PaaS, IaaS, Saas.
+TODO: Flavors of cloud: SaaS, PaaS, IaaS, Saas.
 Desciptions and examples here.

 Overall cloud computing reduces the complexity for the user, saves money for small businesses (no startup costs) and it still delivers good performance.